weathergard/labcoat/README.md

 1. in the browser: `document.body.innerHTML = labcoat(document.body.innerHTML)`
 1. on the command line: `$ file.html | labcoat > file.html`

-It transpiles the &approx;4,300 character benchmark HTML document in &approx;2&ndash;3ms on a late-model MacBook.
+It transpiles the 4,300-character benchmark HTML document in &approx;2&ndash;3ms on a late-model MacBook.

 <hr>